huhx0015/LinkToTheMap/README.md

 ## Copyright

-Link to the Map is a fan application and is not associated with or endorsed by NINTENDO.
+Link to the Map is a fan application and is not associated with or endorsed by Nintendo Co., Ltd.

-© THE LEGEND OF ZELDA: A LINK TO THE PAST is a registered trademark of NINTENDO.
+© THE LEGEND OF ZELDA: A LINK TO THE PAST is a registered trademark of Nintendo Co., Ltd.

-All LEGEND OF ZELDA images, logos, names, music, and related media are intellectual properties of NINTENDO unless otherwise noted.
+All LEGEND OF ZELDA images, logos, names, music, and related media are intellectual properties of Nintendo, unless otherwise noted.